Understand Twitter Limits and get out of Twitter Jail and Suspension

 What actions can lead to Twitter suspension?

 Common reasons for suspension include spamming, harassment, posting abusive tweets, sharing fake information, and violating Twitter’s terms.
 Engaging in spammy behavior or sending inappropriate messages can also lead to your account being banned.
+In cases of more serious violations, a Twitter employee may review your account and enforce a suspension.

 How can I avoid Twitter jail?